stephenchu530/How-to-Train-a-Smartcab/README.md

-# Train a Smartcab - Reinforcement Learning Project Results
+# Train a Smartcab - Reinforcement Learning Project

 The **Train a Smartcab** project demonstrates the concepts involved with reinforcement learning through a simulated environment.
 The Smartcab utilizes Q-Learning to find the optimal policies it needs to navigate a grid-like city street pattern to reach its goal.
 Concepts like type of epsilon-decay, feature selection, and how to implement Q-Learning are demonstrated in this project.
 The outcome and results are displayed in the files `smartcab.ipynb` and `report.html`.